Changeling’s Guide to Discord for Screen Reader Users: Chatting

 What is covered in This Post?

 This post describes how to participate in both text and voice chat in Discord.
 We then have a final thoughts section, since this is where many of you will have the information you need to use Discord effectively.

 Before We Begin: A Word About Keyboard shortcuts

 Since Discord was originally intended to be the ultimate chatting app for gamers, it has in it a number of keyboard shortcuts, and this is also a win for screen reader users.
 Since the needed detail of this guide makes for long posts, I’ve decided not to include a complete list of keyboard shortcuts, but rather to talk about them as they are needed for the guide.
 Here are the links to keyboard shortcuts for Windows, and for MacOS.
 At this time, there do not appear to be keyboard shortcuts for the mobile platforms.
+You can also get a complete and up-to-date list of keyboard shortcuts by pressing Control+Slash in the discord program.
 Finally, it is possible to create your own keyboard shortcuts (key bindings), which we will cover out of necessity when we discuss voice chatting.